UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 # DataCrate Specification version 0.2.1

-This is a draft work in progress, any and all details of this spec could change, including its very existence.
+This is a draft work in progress.
+A version 1.0 release is being planned for some time in Q3 2018.

 As this spec is still under development, v0.2 will be updated and committed to github here: https://github.com/UTS-eResearch/datacrate/tree/master/spec/0.2.